 One other point to note is that although the grass was dead, what was left was a layer of tightly woven dead root material.
 So it was a bit of a job to dig this over and break up the soil.
 Nevertheless, it was easier than removing turf by hand.
-If I had been growing vegetables, I might have been tempted to take a completely no dig approach and heap up more compost and organic matter on top to plant seeds into, then allowing the root layer to break down naturally over time.
+If I had been growing vegetables, like zucchini, I might have been tempted to take a completely no dig approach and heap up more compost and organic matter on top to plant seeds into, then allowing the root layer to break down naturally over time.
 But because I wanted to grown perennial plants, I needed to dig the soil over to allow the plants to put down their roots.

 So, if you have time and you plan ahead, this is definitely the best way to create a garden bed from an area of lawn

 Martin Cole has been an avid gardener for more than 20 years and loves to talk and write about gardening.
 In 2006 he was a finalist in the BBC Gardener of the Year competition.

 He previously lived in London and Sydney, Australia, where he took a diploma course in Horticultural studies and is now based in North Berwick in Scotland.
 He founded GardeningStepbyStep.com in 2012.
 The website is aimed at everybody who has been bitten by the gardening bug and wants to know more.